Associação Portuguesa de Desportos: 2013: Promotion back to A1, STJD issues and relegation to Série B

-In December 2012, Péricles Chamusca was announced as the new manager, with a one-year contract.
+In December 2012, Péricles Chamusca was announced as the new head coach, with a one-year contract.
 He was fired in April 2013.
 A day after Chamusca's dismissal, the club announced a Colonel, Edson Pimenta, as new coach.

-On April 16, 2013, Portuguesa was eliminated by Naviraiense in 2013 Copa do Brasil's first round.
+On 16 April 2013, Portuguesa was eliminated by Naviraiense in 2013 Copa do Brasil's first round.
 Only nine days later, Lusa won promotion to Campeonato Paulista Série A1, after a 2–1 victory against Capivariano.

 Although Portuguesa finished the championship just above the relegation positions (precisely in 12th), it was punished by the Superior Court of Sport Justice for irregularly calling in a player during a match against Grêmio – Héverton, who was suspended for a red card received at his previous Copa do Brasil match.
-With the punishment, the team lost four points – three for the irregular usage of a player and a fourth one which the team won due to the game resulting in a tie – and ended up being relegated.
-This way, Fluminense managed to finish the championship above the relegation positions and was spared from having to compete in the next year's second division for the third time on the last 2 decades.
+With the punishment, the team lost four points – three for the irregular usage of a player and a fourth one which the team won due to the game resulting in a tie – and ended up being relegated in 17th place.
+This way, Fluminense managed to finish the championship above the relegation positions (15th) and was spared from having to compete in the next year's second division as well as Flamengo, who had also lost four points as punishment for an irregular usage of a player and finished in 16th place.

 2014: Late reaction in Paulistão, another relegation

-On 10 January 2014, a supporter from the club won a lawsuit in São Paulo's courts, which determines the points would be returned to Portuguesa, relegating Fluminense.
+On 10 January 2014, a supporter from the club won a lawsuit in São Paulo's courts, which determines the points would be returned to Portuguesa, relegating Flamengo.
 However, CBF refused to accept the lawsuit, and published the 2014 Série A table without Lusa, placing the club in Série B instead.

 In 2014 Campeonato Paulista, Lusa was placed in the Group C, with Santos, Ponte Preta, São Bernardo and Paulista.
-The club failed to win in their first five games, and saw Guto Ferreira's resignation as manager.
+The club failed to win in their first five games, and saw Guto Ferreira's resignation as head coach.
 Under Argel Fucks, the club fared better and finished fourth in the group, only four points behind second-placed Ponte.

 In April, the club was again knocked out of Copa do Brasil, this time by lowly Potiguar Mossoró; also in the same month, the club left the pitch in the 16th minute of a match against Joinville, and was later punished by STJD due to disbandment.

 Argel left Lusa in the following month, and after short-reign terms of Marcelo Veiga and Silas, the club announced the arrival of Vágner Benazzi in mid-September, highly known for his abilities to guide a team out of the relegation places.
 However, he was also dismissed in the following month, after failing to achieve a single win.
 During that time, the club also saw a host of players coming and going out, with the squad surpassing the 40 players mark.

-Portuguesa was relegated to Série C (for the first time in the club's history) on the 28th of October, after losing 0–3 to Oeste.
+Portuguesa was relegated to Série C (for the first time in the club's history) on 28 October, after losing 0–3 to Oeste.